dasta5011/VisualNovel/README.md

 Art:  When making art, please save the file to be used in game as a .PNG where possible.
 Also, please save a corresponding .PSD file in the appropriate RAW folder.
 VisualNovel\renpy-6.18.3-sdk\GreenT\game\images\images_Raw
 -I have included the GIMP.exe if needed for all your licence free file editing/creation needs.

-When saving different character poses/expressions, please use the following naming convention:  characterName_expression_variantNumber  I.e. derek_happy_03 or derek_happy_wink
+When saving different character poses/expressions, please use the following naming convention:  expressionVariantNumber  I.e. happy3 or happyWink1.
+Each character has their own folder.

 Background Art:  The game resolution will be 1280x720.
 This is a 16:9 Aspect Ratio.